spywhere/JavatarDoc/default_packages.rst

 Default Package Detection
 =========================

-|J| will specify default package with these steps...
+|J| will specify the default package with these steps...

- 1. Source Folder specified in current project file (when open project)
+ 1. Source Folder specified in the current project file (when open project)
  2. Project folder in current project file (when open project or folder)
- 3. Folder contains current file (when open file)
+ 3. Folder contains the current file (when open file)
  4. Specify current package as ``(Unknown Package)``

-|J| will refuse to create packages or classes within unknown package.
+|J| will refuse to create packages or classes within an unknown package.
 In this case, mostly because current file is not on the disk yet.